using-system/ProcessMyMedia/README.md

 # ProcessMyMedia
 Build your Azure Media Services workflow (V3 API version) in .NET Core.
 ProcessMyMedia lib is based on [Workflow Core](https://github.com/danielgerlag/workflow-core) .
 Workflow Core is a light weight workflow engine targeting .NET Standard.
+It supports pluggable persistence and concurrency providers to allow for multi-node clusters.

 ## Tasks documentation